 Opening doors to college

-FLC participates in two federally funded programs to support first generation and low income middle and high school students in navigating their way to and through college.
-TRIO Talent Search offers academic advising, financial aid preparation, and test prep to middle and high school students, and TRIO Upward Bound supports high school students from Southwest Colorado with school year and summer programs.
+TRIO Talent Search offers academic and financial aid advising and test prep to middle and high school students.
+TRIO Upward Bound supports high school students with the school year and summer programs.

 HawkTank business plan competition

-Win $5000 to launch your business.
-HawkTank is a competition open to current FLC students and recent graduates, and the winning team is awarded the prize money to seed their pursuit.
-Proposals for businesses in any industry are welcome.
+HawkTank is a competition open to current FLC students and recent graduates, and the winning team is awarded $5000 to seed their pursuit.

 Village Aid Project

-Design and build humanitarian projects in developing nations.
-Students and faculty work with communities around the globe to find sustainable solutions to critical engineering problems.
-You’ll learn firsthand about real-world issues, discover the richness of other cultures, and use your education to build a better world.
+They learn firsthand about real-world issues, discover the richness of other cultures, and use education to build a better world.

 In the Four Corners, human endeavor is intimately interwoven with the environment--the landscape, the weather, the beauty of it.
 As an enduring institution in this place, at FLC, we contribute to responsible stewardship by facing tough issues like water in the West, implementing sustainable campus practices, and cultivating a strong local food system.